lsiddiqsunny/lsiddiqsunny/README.md

 <p>I have received my Bachelor of Science degree in Computer Science and Engineering from Bangladesh Uinversity of Engineering and Technology in February, 2021.</p>

-<p>I am working with Anindya Iqbal, Associate Professor, CSE, BUET in Software Engineering field.<p>
+<p>I was working with Anindya Iqbal, Associate Professor, CSE, BUET in Software Engineering field.<p>

-<p>In parallel, I am currently working on an independent research, Bangla Image Captioning Captured by Blind People with Nafis Tahmid Chowdhury.<p>

 <p>More about me:</p>
 <ul>